phollemans/vertigo/README.md

 # Packages

-Pre-compiled installable packages are available for Windows, Mac, and Linux:
+Pre-compiled installable packages for version 0.7 are available for Windows, Mac, and Linux:

 | Operating System | MD5 Code |
 | :--- | :--- |